wbrowar/workbench/README.md

 ---
 ### Image Processing
 - Root images
-  - Images located directly in the `_source/_img` will be minimized and moved into your theme's `img` folder.
+  - Images located in the root of the `_source/_img` directory will be minimized and moved into your theme's `img` folder.
   - A `.webp` variant of each image will be created and placed alongside the original.
 - Resized Images
   - In `package.json`, in the `imageResize` object, you can define a set of widths to resize an image to.
 All images in the folder indicated will be resized to each size.